What is a Production Worker Helper?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Production Worker Helpers
+What Tools & Technology do Production Worker Helpers Use?

 - Microsoft Excel